Middleware Initiative Information

 The Internet2 Middleware Initiative and MACE initially developed a model for identity and federated identity management.
 From there, MACE worked with the Internet2 community to define the gaps and address those specific issues by:

-- Developing software and tools, such as Shibboleth Federated Single Sign-on Software.
+- Developing software and tools, such as Grouper and the Shibboleth Federated Single Sign-on Software.

 - Collecting the best community practices, then developing roadmaps to help campuses deploy interoperable implementations.
 Examples include the directory practice papers and related Enterprise Directory Implementation Roadmap

 - Participating in standards-setting organizations to address interoperability.
-Examples include the Security Assertion Markup Language (SAML).
+Examples include the eduPerson schema and Security Assertion Markup Language (SAML).

 - Partnering with others to promote their tools and software.